ellis/roboliq/testdata/labbook-ellis.rst

 * Mix Buf(1/20)+FlA(1/10000)
 * Mix

 (2012-06-11) Hmm, I didn't finish the above notes...
 Had lots of problems with volume detection, but fixed them eventually.
-The first and second wells go mixed quite a few times due to running the script multiple times till the errors were ironed out, so I don't include the first well in the measurements below.
+The first and second wells got mixed quite a few times due to running the script multiple times till the errors were ironed out, so I don't include the first well in the measurements below.
 Anyhow, here are the results as copied from an email I sent to Fabian:

 The readout on the black nunc wells is: